Understand your treatment options

 Can anything be done to remove the clot?

 A DVT can be treated with medications that thin the blood but do not dissolve the clot.
-Alternatively, a 'clot-busting' medication can be sprayed into the vein, and then the clot suctioned out with a special catheter.
+Alternatively, for deep vein thrombosis treatment, a 'clot-busting' medication can be sprayed into the vein, and then the clot suctioned out with a special catheter.
 This is done using minimally invasive techniques.
-Mr Ling will discuss which treatment option is best suited for your particular circumstance.
+Mr Ling will discuss which DVT treatment option is best suited for your particular circumstance.

 CLEARANCE OF DVT